firebase/functions-samples/quickstarts/thumbnails/README.md

-# Automatically Generate Thumbnails
+# Firebase Functions Quickstart - Firebase Storage trigger

+This quickstart demonstrates using **Firebase Functions** setup with a Firebase Storage trigger.

+## Introduction

-This sample demonstrates how to automatically generate thumbnails for each images that are uploaded to Firebase Storage.
+This sample automatically generates thumbnails for each images that are uploaded to Firebase Storage.

 ## Functions Code